LucHermitte/lh-vim-lib/doc/Callstack.md

   by [`setqflist()`](http://vimhelp.appspot.com/eval.txt.html#setqflist%28%29).

 ### `lh#exception#get_callstack()`
 Helper function to obtain the call stack at the current call-site.
-It takes care of throwing the dummy exception.
+It takes care of returning `expand('<stack>')` if possible, or of throwing the dummy exception otherwise.
 You can see this function as the first main entry point.

 It returns the object returned by [`lh#exception#decode()`](#lhexceptiondecodethrowpointvthrowpoint).